FLUID: Training-Free Face De-identification via Latent Identity Substitution: Results

-\paragraph{Reagent loss weights.} We conducted ablation studies on loss weights, and the results are reported in Table \ref{tab:weight}.
-The cases of 0 for each weight are excluded because the results are presented in Table \ref{tab:ablation}. $\lambda_{\text{id}}=0.5$ and $\lambda_{\text{id}}=1.5$ each lead to the weakest and strongest SID scores, making the identity loss trivial and dominant, respectively.
-Lowering $\lambda_{\text{attr}}$ results in lower attribute preservation rates but higher SID due to weaker constraints.
-However, both damage the balances, which are proven by low overall scores.
-Increasing $\lambda_{\text{mask}}$ forces the background information to be fixed firmly and limits the editable region for de-identification.
-In this case, the optimization process decides to alter the gender information to compensate for the difficulty.
-Although $\lambda_{\text{mask}}=0.5$ shows a slightly lower balance score than $\lambda_{\text{id}}=1.5$, we select it for superior emotion preservation at the cost of moderately lower SID.
-This configuration ($\lambda_{\text{mask}}=0.5$) is applied to the reported experiments in the main paper.

-\paragraph{Denoising steps and computational analysis.} Similarly, we conduct another ablation study to select the number of denoising steps.
-As written in Table \ref{tab:steps}, increasing the number of reverse steps tend to reduce SID and retain attributes, especially gaze.
-Although 8 denoising steps show the best balance with the strongest SID, we select 16 steps for our experiments for improved stability and consistency, ensuring reliable performance across diverse inputs and more attribute preservation.
-Even though the number of denoising steps is much less than that of DDPM, thanks to the implementation of deterministic denoising by DDIM \cite{song2020denoising}, naively backpropagating through the iterative reverse steps still requires considerable amount of memory.
+\paragraph{Denoising steps and computational analysis.} Similarly, we conduct another comparison to select the number of denoising steps.
+As written in Table \ref{tab:steps}, increasing the number of reverse steps tends to reduce SID and retain attributes, especially pose.
+Although 8 denoising steps show the best balance due to the strongest SID, we select 16 steps for our experiments for improved stability and consistency, ensuring reliable performance across diverse inputs and more attribute preservation.
+Even though the number of denoising steps is much less than that of DDPM thanks to the implementation of DDIM \cite{song2020denoising} inversion and generation, naively backpropagating through the iterative reverse steps still requires considerable amount of memory.
 Therefore, we implement gradient checkpointing \cite{chen2016training} to significantly reduce memory consumption, enabling us to run the implementation on our hardware, a single Titan XP GPU with 12GB of memory.
 With the help of gradient checkpointing, FLUID runs with approximately 6GB of memory and takes under 3 seconds for each optimization step, including all auxiliary model operations.

 For the duration of injecting the edited \textit{h} vector $\hat{z}$, we mostly follow Asyrp as: